Genivia/ugrep/README.md

 matches empty lines).
 This option is introduced by **ugrep** to prevent accidental matching with empty patterns: empty-matching patterns such as `x?` and `x*` match all input, not only lines with `x`.
-By default, without `-Y`, patterns match lines with `x` as intended.
+By default, without `-Y`, patterns match lines with at least one `x` as intended.

-To recursively list files in the working directory with empty and blank lines, i.e. lines with white space only and empty lines with `-Y`:
+To recursively list files in the working directory with empty and blank lines, i.e. lines with white space only and empty lines, with `-Y`:

     ugrep -RlY '^\h*$'